-- Letter(s) from verifiable public water/sanitary sewer/storm sewer authority that includes project name, address, or parcel ID and confirms that utilities will be available.
-The letter(s) must be dated within 6 months of Application Submission. - If letter includes parcel ID but not project name or address, evidence that the parcel ID is the correct parcel ID for the project.
+- Letter(s) of commitment from verifiable public water/sanitary sewer/storm sewer authority that includes project name, address, or parcel ID and confirms that utilities will be available.
+The letter(s) must be dated within 6 months of Application Submission. - If letter includes parcel ID but not project name or address, evidence that the parcel ID is the correct parcel ID for the project. - If applicable, copies of easements necessary for water or sewer authorities to extend water and sewer service to the property. - If applicable, verification of annexation of the property or improvements to the water/sewer system which may affect the availability of utilities to the property.